narie-monarie/CRUD-APIs/README.md

 # CRUD-APIS
-- All API's Done in C#, Java, Javascript(Typescript) and Go
+- All API's Done in
+    - C#
+    - Java
+    - Typescript
+    - Go